 Anxiety affects not only your physical body but also your emotions and behaviour.
 The thing is ... due to evolution anxiety has a job to do.
 The function of anxiety is to protect your survival.
-When you are faced with a threatening or stressful situation the amygdala in your lower brain or reptilian brain kicks in during what is commonly known as the "fight or flight response".
+When you are faced with a threatening situation the amygdala in your lower brain or reptilian brain kicks in during what is commonly known as the "fight, flight or freeze response".

-STRESS is ever-present in the background and that causes anxiety in many different ways.
+Stress is ever-present in the background and that causes anxiety in many different ways.
 Sometimes we are even our own worst enemies by putting that pressure on ourselves out of fear of failure or rejection or for whatever other reason.
-Somerset Counselling Therapy can hand you the key to manage your stress situations.
+How come some people manage stress easier than others?
+What is the secret to managing stressful situations?

 When we keep loading things into our stress buckets and don’t have an outlet “tap” for it that stress bucket will eventually – and usually sooner rather than later – start to overflow.
 If you are prone to being a workaholic or self-medicating with drugs or alcohol and not getting enough sleep this can often make your stress bucket overload even quicker.
 Unpaid bills, paperwork stuffed in drawers or "to do lists" piling up add to the stress.
 Although these may be out of sight they do not go away.

 Most of us wait until our stress buckets are overflowing with pressured situations before we stop; or more like it: before our bodies just refuse to carry on which can affect our physical, emotional, mental and psychological health.
 To maintain better well-being why not start by scheduling in regular things to do that make you feel positive and take out some of the stuff in your stress bucket by dealing with them.